1. Home

 • Task is repeated 5 times and then stopped

-• Task has due date at 8AM in 4 days since the creation
+• Task has due date in 7 days since the creation

 • New task is always created